Practical 8: Fitting a Hidden Markov Model¶

 Setting Up the Hidden Markov Model¶

-4. Create a dataset emotion_mHMM which has the subject ID variable in the first column, followed by only the affective variables you want to use in the hidden Markov model.
+4. Create a dataframe emotion_mHMM which has the subject ID variable in the first column, followed by only the affective variables you want to use in the hidden Markov model.
+We are using 'happy', 'excited', 'relaxed', 'angry', 'depressed'

-5. Set up the first set of model input arguments: m for the number of states, n_dep for the number of dependent variables, and starting values for gamma and the emission distribution.
+5. Set up the first set of model input arguments: m =2 for the number of states, n_dep for the number of dependent variables (in our case this will be 5), and starting values for gamma (this is the initial state transition matrix and can be defined with an np.array) and the emission distribution (that refer to the starting values for the Gaussian emission distributions for each of the number of selected variables).

 Next, we convert the data into a format required by hmmlearn